DanielMartensson/Deeplearning2C/ReadMe.md

   Help -> Eclipse Marketplace -> Gluon 2.6.0
 ```

 Now you can download my Deeplearning2C project and import that project into your Eclipse IDE.
+Have fun and generate the .jar file for Win,Lin,Mac.

-5. See the getting started guide for using GluonHQ JavaFX for mobile development.
+5. (Optional) See the getting started guide for using GluonHQ JavaFX for mobile development.
 It's a very easy and excellent done graphical manual.
 It describes how to set up the Android SDK etc. https://docs.gluonhq.com/getting-started/#introduction

+6. (Optional) Troubleshooting for Android can be done this way, if you got some issues with the application on the phone, but not on desktop.
+See selected answer https://stackoverflow.com/questions/42253794/androidinstall-task-causes-a-no-connected-devices-error

 ## What need to be working on?